 You will need to abide by the UAE’s laws, which can seem strict compared to Australian laws.
 Keep the following in mind when heading to the UAE.

-If you want to have a drink in the UAE, you can only do so legally if you’re 21 years old, drinking at a licensed hotel or bar, and if you’re not Muslim.
+If you want to have a drink in the UAE, you can only do so legally if you’re 21 years old and drinking at a licensed hotel or bar.
 Furthermore, the consumption and sale of alcohol in the Emirate of Sharjah is completely forbidden.
 These laws limit where you can have a drink.

-Additionally, it’s illegal to be drunk in public and to offer a drink to a Muslim, as noted by Smartraveller.4
+It’s also illegal to be drunk in public and to offer a drink to a Muslim, as noted by Smartraveller.1

-Smartraveller recommends wearing clothing that at least covers your shoulders and down to your knees.6
+Smartraveller recommends wearing clothing that at least covers your shoulders and down to your knees.1

-As well as paying attention to dress codes, keep in mind it’s a crime to insult the UAE, the royal family and governmental officials, Islam and the UAE’s national flag.
+As well as paying attention to dress codes, keep in mind it’s a crime to insult the UAE, the royal family, governmental officials, Islam and the UAE’s national flag.

 While there’s a lot to see and take photos of in the UAE, it’s illegal to take photos of the following:

-For more travel advice and information specific to the United Arab Emirates, you can read Smartraveller’s guide.
+For more travel advice and information specific to the UAE, you can read Smartraveller’s guide.